Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 (where `–m` allows for specifying the memory usage which is 500MB in this example).
 This creates a file with the extension .sorted.bam, which is the sorted version of the original bam file.
-Also an index is created with the extenstion .bam.bai.
+Also an index is created with the extension .bam.bai.
 If this latter file is not created, it can be made using the command

 `sambamba-0.7.1-linux-static index  ${pathvm_data}${filenamevm}'.bam'`.